- Using PVAAS for a Purpose

 PVAAS in Theory

 Many critics use the repeatability of teacher value-added estimates as a proxy for their reliability.
 However, "perfect" repeatability is not the goal as some year-to-year variation among individual teachers' estimates is to be expected.
 Cohorts of students change every year, and teachers might be more effective with one group than another.
-Standards or assessments might change from one year to the next.
+Also, some teachers might increase or decrease in their effectiveness over time.
 However, the presence of strong reliability indicates that teachers' value-added estimates are related to their consistent skills and are not generated primarily from a random component.

-SAS reviewed value-added estimates over the past two decades using data from another state that uses methodology similar to PVAAS and found that:
+PVAAS reviewed value-added estimates over the past two decades and found that:

 - Teachers with high value-added are likely to continue yielding high value-added.
 Teachers identified as having students who exceed expected growth after their first three years of teaching were extremely likely to have similar growth with their students three years into the future (about 95% were either average or above average in their students' growth).